On turning light into laser...

 A romantic fantasy.

 So, GG MBACP.
-An integrative therapist and couples therapist working in private practice.
-My apologies for what my hotter than the sun, deceptively incandescent words may bring you.
-But one thing we don't need, when talking about erotic transfer, or therapy at all, is soupy nonsense.
+An integrative therapist working in private practice.
+My apologies for what my hotter than the arc light laser, deceptively incandescent, words may bring you.
+Because I can't, won't play nice.
+The one thing we don't need more of when talking about erotic transfer, or therapy at all is, soupy nonsense.

 Not sorry, said it.